Michael Lington: Copenhagen Music

 Lington released Second Nature in April 2016.
 The album has been described as an "audio love letter to the city and sound of Memphis," a place that the artist has said influenced him significantly as a young man.
 Special guests on the album include vocalists Taylor Dayne and Sy Smith, as well as Booker T. Jones, Ray Parker Jr., Paul Jackson Jr., and Brian Culbertson.
-Second Nature debuted at #3 on the Billboard Contemporary Jazz sales charts and #7 on the Billboard Combined Jazz sales chart.
+Second Nature debuted at #3 on the Billboard Contemporary Jazz sales chart and #7 on the Billboard Combined Jazz sales chart.
 The album's first two radio singles, "Beale Street" and " Memphis Strut," were both Top 15 Billboard jazz radio singles... and the third single, "Midnight Drive," reached number one on multiple charts including The Radio Wave and Groove Jazz Music Chart.

 A Foreign Affair Christmas

-Lington’s first Christmas album, A Foreign Affair Christmas, was released November 8, 2019 with the lead-off track being George Michael’s Last Christmas featuring French Keyboardist and Vibraphonist Philippe Saisse.
+Lington’s first Christmas album, A Foreign Affair Christmas, was released on November 8, 2019, with the lead-off track being George Michael’s Last Christmas featuring French Keyboardist and Vibraphonist Philippe Saisse.

 The album contains 9 traditional Christmas songs with arrangement styles that includes Jazz, Latin, Cuban, R&B and Gospel.
 It features an international line-up of guest artists including: Vince Gill, Philippe Saisse, Marc Antoine, Chris Standring, Dave Koz, Rick Braun, Sheléa and Russ Freeman.
 Musicians on the album includes: Gregg Phillinganes, Paul Jackson Jr, Luis Conte, Alex Al, Eric Valentine, David Garfield, Luis Conte, and more.

 The album is produced by Michael Lington, Mixed by Paul Brown and Mastered by Bernie Grundman.

 Silver Lining

-Lington's 10th Solo album, Silver Lining, was released June 8, 2018 on Copenhagen Music.
+Lington's tenth solo album, Silver Lining, was released June 8, 2018 on Copenhagen Music.
 "City Life," the lead-off track and first single, was #2 Most Added at Contemporary/Smooth Jazz Radio its first week at radio.
 The song features Dave Stewart from the Eurythmics on guitar.
 The album's second single, "Deja Vu," was released to radio October 22, 2018.

 The first two radio singles are two of nine songs Lington and his producer, Barry Eastmond, co-wrote for Silver Lining.
 In addition to Lington's alto sax and Eastmond's keyboards on all tracks, the participating musicians include Paul Jackson Jr. and Ray Parker Jr. on guitars, Freddie Washington and Alex Al sharing bass duties, Teddy Campbell on drums, Lenny Castro on percussion, and a number of other musicians appearing on other tracks – including one of the original FunkBrothers, Jack Ashford.

-Stax soul legend William Bell, a 2017 Grammy-winner, sings lead on Lington's version of the Curtis Mayfield-penned "People Get Ready" and Dorian Holley handles vocals on the classic Tower of Power hit "So Very Hard To Go."
+Stax soul legend William Bell, a 2017 Grammy-winner, sings lead on Lington's version of the Curtis Mayfield-penned "People Get Ready" and Dorian Holley handles vocals on the classic Tower of Power hit "So Very Hard to Go."

 Silver Lining was recorded live at several studios, including Sunset Sound in Los Angeles and Royal Studios in Memphis.